0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/prerequisites.md

 ## Environment variables

-Create a `.env` file to store environment variables.
+Create a `.env` file to store environment variables we will use later on.

 ```bash
 nano /tmp/cdk/.env